casmelad/GlobantPOC/README.md

 # Learning Go
-POC golang para practicar y entender conceptos desde lo mas basico
+POC golang to practice concepts and best practices related to the language

 TODO